 }

 It’s also possible to declare different stylesheets for different screen sizes so the media queries aren’t all in the same file.
-However, that’s not something we will go into here.
+However, that’s beyond the scope of this piece.

-So far so clear?
-Ok, to really hammer home how to use media queries, let’s look at some additional use cases.
+So far so good?
+Okay, to really hammer home how to use media queries, let’s look at some additional use cases for various devices.

-We already mentioned this further above.
-Moving the sidebar below the main content section is a common maneuver in responsive web design.
+Another popular way to use a media query is to move the sidebar below the main content section.
+This is a common maneuver in responsive web design.

 @media only screen and (max-width: 600px) {